History of Ryan Clark (American football) in Timeline

 In 2000, Ryan Clark was selected to the All-SEC second team by the league's coaches while playing for the LSU Tigers.

-In 2001, Ryan Clark ranked third on the LSU Tigers with 88 tackles and also intercepted three passes.
+In 2001, Ryan Clark ranked third on the LSU Tigers with 88 tackles and intercepted three passes.

-April 26, 2002: Signed with the New York Giants
+April 26, 2002: Clark Signed by New York Giants

 On April 26, 2002, Ryan Clark signed a three-year contract with the New York Giants as an undrafted free agent, including a signing bonus.

-October 21, 2002: Released by Giants
+October 21, 2002: Clark Released by Giants

-October 23, 2002: Signed to Giants' Practice Squad
+October 23, 2002: Clark Signed to Giants Practice Squad

-On October 23, 2002, after being released, the New York Giants signed Ryan Clark to their practice squad.
+On October 23, 2002, Ryan Clark was signed to the New York Giants' practice squad.

-2002: Signed by New York Giants
+2002: Clark Signed by the Giants

-2002: Community Involvement with the Giants
+2002: Community Involvement with Giants

-October 19, 2003: First Career Start
+October 19, 2003: Clark's First Career Start

-December 28, 2003: First Career Sack
+December 28, 2003: Clark Records First Career Sack

-May 28, 2004: Waived by Giants
+May 28, 2004: Clark Waived by Giants

 On May 28, 2004, Ryan Clark was waived by the New York Giants after they signed Brent Alexander.

-July 31, 2004: Signed with Redskins
+July 31, 2004: Clark Signed by Washington Redskins

 On July 31, 2004, Ryan Clark signed a two-year contract with the Washington Redskins as an unrestricted free agent.

-November 14, 2004: Season-High Tackles
+November 14, 2004: Clark Collects Season-High Tackles

 On November 14, 2004, Ryan Clark collected a season-high 11 combined tackles during a game against the Cincinnati Bengals.

-March 14, 2006: Signed with Steelers
+March 14, 2006: Clark Signed by Pittsburgh Steelers

 2008: Ed Block Courage Award